Sơn Tùng M-TP: 1994–2010: Early life and career

+2011–2015: Breakthrough and Dandelion

-Tùng originally wrote "Cơn mưa ngang qua" for Over Band and Young Pilots before deciding to record the song himself.
+Tùng first wrote "Cơn mưa ngang qua" for his groups but ultimately decided to record it himself.
 He published it on the music website Zing MP3 in August 2011, and within two months of release, it had 1.7 million streams.
 "Cơn mưa ngang qua"'s success exceeded Tùng's expectations.
 It received the Song of the Month award from the music-chart TV program Favorite Song in October 2012, and a Zing Music Award for R&B Song of the Year.
 Two revised versions of the song were released in February 2012.
 That year, he was admitted to the Conservatory of Ho Chi Minh City with one of its highest entrance scores.
-He left the conservatory in June 2014, while filming Dandelion, due to scheduling conflicts and a desire to focus on his future career.
+He took a leave of absence in June 2014, while filming Dandelion, due to scheduling conflicts and a desire to focus on his future career.
 In July 2012, he auditioned for Vietnam Idol's fourth season and was eliminated in the first round.
 He signed a five-year contract with Văn Production in November 2012 and changed his stage name from M-TP to Sơn Tùng M-TP after a suggestion came from the company's music director, Huy Tuấn, and musician Hà Quang Minh.